scarolan/gcloud-vault-database-secrets-demo/README.md

 ### Step 3: Configure the Vault database backend for MySQL

-Open another terminal and run these:
+Open another terminal and run these.
+You can copy and paste all of this code in one block:

 ```
 export VAULT_ADDR=http://127.0.0.1:8200